Anushka-0422/100-days-of-code/README.md

 This project helped me strengthen my CSS layout skills and work on interactive UI elements.
 Small touches like hover effects really enhance user experience! 🚀

+**Day 20 of #100DaysOfCode**
+Today, I designed and developed a beautiful Photography Website for Laura Lewis, a portrait photographer based in New York, using HTML5 & CSS3.

+🔹 The website includes:

+A welcoming homepage with her story and portrait

+A gallery showcasing her stunning photo work

+Real client testimonials

+Services she offers like portrait, lifestyle, and location photography

+Smooth layout and elegant fonts with responsive design